 Using the cloud as a server

-You can use cloud computing services (sometimes called hosted applications or Software as a Service [SaaS]) to perform many jobs that have traditionally required a server.
+Cloud computing services (sometimes called hosted applications or Software as a Service [SaaS]) can replace applications that would have traditionally required a server.

-With cloud computing, your data is held on a server located outside your business
+With cloud computing, your software and data is held on a server located outside your business

-- To access files and services, you log in through a web browser.
+- To access files, software and services, you log in through a web browser or a dedicated app.

 - You can also purchase 'cloud servers' that perform all the functions of an in-house network server.

-- You pay monthly, allowing you to spread the cost.
+- You typically pay for cloud services monthly, allowing you to spread the cost.
 Overall, the total annual cost is broadly the same.

-- Updates can take place without disrupting internal operations.
+- Updates can be completed without disrupting internal operations.
 Most major updates are performed outside of normal business hours, on weekends or during the night.

-- Cloud servers support remote working enabling users to login from anywhere and on virtually any device.
+- Cloud servers support remote working enabling users to login from anywhere and on most connected devices.

-Consider carefully before signing up to cloud services
+Consider carefully before signing up to a cloud service

 - Make sure your cloud supplier is trustworthy, as you'll be relying on them to take good care of your data.